zhannaivanchenko/GameNoughtsAndCrosses/README.md

-# Game Oughts And Crosses
+# Game Noughts And Crosses

-This is a game oughts and crosses that was created with the help of Javascript code in study purposes.
+This is a game noughts and crosses that was created with the help of Javascript code in study purposes.

 ---
 ## How to Play